Characteristics of This Tree

 Growing Zones, Sun and Soil Requirements

-Plant Cornus kousa in partial shade and in a well-drained, acidic soil.
+Plant Cornus kousa in partial shade and well-drained, acidic soil.

 Uses in Landscaping